Egyptian court orders retrial of Muslim Brotherhood leader

 Khairat al-Shater, another senior Brotherhood figure is also among those to be retried, according to the state news agency.

-Reporting by Haitham Ahmed; Writing by Yousef Saba; Editing by Aidan Lewis and Raissa Kasolowsky
+Reporting by Haitham Ahmed; Writing by Yousef Saba; Editing by Aidan Lewis, Raissa Kasolowsky and Adrian Croft